relaycoder/repograph/docs/repomix-output.md

 import { logger } from './utils/logger.util.js';
 import { RepoGraphError } from './utils/error.util.js';
-// High-Level API for simple use cases import { generateMap as executeGenerateMap } from './high-level.js';
+// High-Level API for simple use cases import { generateMap as executeGenerateMap, analyzeProject } from './high-level.js';
 import type { RepoGraphOptions as IRepoGraphOptions } from './types.js';

-export { generateMap } from './high-level.js';
+export { generateMap, analyzeProject } from './high-level.js';

 // Low-Level API for composition and advanced use cases export { createMapGenerator } from './composer.js';